JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

     c?.resume(IC("OK1"))
 }
 ```
 Here, `inlineMe$$forInline` has no state-machine, and thus, the direct path is similar to the resume path.
-After inlining, the compiler
-has no idea that it should generate unboxing in the resume path.
-To fix the issue, the compiler can add a marker to show that there should
-be boxing in the resume path.
-For example, it can generate something like
+However, the codegen generates
+the markers and the inliner inlines the markes:
 ```text
 ICONST_1
 INVOKESTATIC kotlin.jvm.internal.InlineMarker.mark(I)V